shashwatsahai/CSSExtractor/README.md

 # CSSExtractor
 This tool extracts CSS with source files for active styles and save the output to a JSON file

+<h2>Please create a Pull Request in case you add/fix a feature so that others can benefit from it</h2>

 Required -
  The getC() function starts parsing from $0.
 Make sure your $0 points to body element.
 Open devtools and click on the element or pass an element in code<br/>
  Run getC function with the $0 or element as parameter<br/>